 In our course, attendance for On-Campus and RT On-Line students is mandatory.
-Three unexcused absences will result in the drop of one letter grade (i.e. the student will now only be able to obtain maximum grade of 'B' for the course).
+Students are allowed three unexcused absences.
+If you miss more than three classes during the semester, each additional absence will lower your overall grade by 100 points.
 If you miss more than six classes, you will fail the course.
 Exempt from this policy are only those absences involving university-sponsored events, such as athletics and band, and religious holidays, family emergencies, and health issues for which you must provide appropriate documentation in advance of the absence.